okeeffed/dennisokeeffe-blog/content/blog/mysql-dev-with-docker.md

 ---
-title: Mysql Dev With Docker
+title: MySQL Development With Docker
-date: "2019-10-22"
+date: "2019-07-16"
-description: TODO
+description: Setting up a MySQL container for local development.
 ---

 # MySQL Development using Docker